 An intelligent SNMP-enabled UPS may be able to control its connected devices, for example turning them on or off.
 This would allow a system manager to isolate sections of the load for security purposes, shut down devices to reduce energy consumption, and manage redundant portions of the UPS system.

-Because intelligent UPSs condition power, system disruption due to power disturbances can be dramatically reduced.
+Because intelligent UPS power systems condition power, system disruption due to power disturbances can be dramatically reduced.
 The UPS can log power disturbances, track battery usage, issue alerts of low battery problems and record power level history.
 Through SNMP, this information is available to managers and supervisors for immediate analysis and to detect potential problems before they cause disruption.

 Fig.2: Automatic callout facility with PowerREPORTER